sonalake/generator-jhipster-multitenancy/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

-This module add multi-tennacy to your application.
+This module will add multi-tennacy to your application.

 ## Installation